 3. Potentially limited access

 While many individuals have access to the internet or a mobile device these days, not everyone does.
-People without access to this technology may not be able to use telemedicine services.
-Even if some public spaces, like libraries or community recreation centers, have free wireless internet, those without transportation may not be able to get there for their appointment.
+People without access to this telemedicine technology may be unable to use these services.

 How can I pay for telemedicine?